matchmore/documentation/proximityDetection.md

 * d.
 Again, using our SDK will discharge you of many tasks.
 This single line of code starts informing Matchmore service of the user's main device updates location.

 #### STEP 2: Create a publication to **broadcast the presence of a device**
-When a `Device` has a `Publication` attached, it is as if it broadcasts its presence.
+When a `Device` has a `Publication` attached to, it is as if it broadcasts its presence.
 You can see a publication as a message, you might store metadata, such as a phone number, a name, or any relevant information, on the publication object.
 Publications can contain customized information destined for future `Match` receivers.
 The metadata are grouped in the `properties` parameter.
-You can attach as many `Publication` and `Subscription` as you want to a `Device`.
+You can attach as many publications and subscriptions as you want to a device.
 It means a device can be both publisher and subscriber at the same time.
 You may need to define just one publication/subscription or several hundred, depending on how many services you offer.
 **Please be aware that publishers** are NOT notified of matches occurrence, if you want your publishers to be notified, he must be subscribing as well.

 This code creates a publication via the SDK and this publication will be directly attached to the main device: